flenny/ping-flenny-net-hugo/content/post/ssh-into-a-proxmox-lxc-container.md

 +++
 date = "2016-01-26T16:46:46+01:00"
-description = "Learn how to ssh into a proxmox lxc container." draft = false image = "images/post/default-post.png" tags = ["proxmox", "lxc", "virtualization"] title = "SSH into a proxmox lxc container" comments = true
+description = "Learn how to SSH into a proxmox lxc container." draft = false image = "images/post/default-post.png" tags = ["proxmox", "lxc", "virtualization"] title = "SSH into a proxmox LXC container" comments = true
 +++

-By default it's not possible to establish a direct ssh connection to a proxmox lxc container.
-In order to ssh into a container there are two options available.
+By default it's not possible to establish a direct SSH connection to a proxmox LXC container.
+In order to SSH into a container there are two options available.
 Either you attach to the container through proxmox host or you allow login with password on the specific container.

 ## Option #1: Attach to the container through proxmox host  ##